Tuition & Financial Aid

 loan, which is a guaranteed student loan, assuming the student meets federal eligibility requirements.

-This loan has a fixed interest rate of 5.41%.
 An origination fee will be subtracted from the amount borrowed and is reflected in the disbursement to a student’s account.
 Interest will begin to accrue on this loan after it has disbursed.
 The interest can be paid while attending school.
 If a student chooses not to pay the interest while enrolled, it will be capitalized when repayment begins.

 Graduate students may borrow up to $20,500 in federal Direct Loans per academic year.
 The actual amount a student is eligible to borrow cannot exceed the University of Rochester’s cost of attendance minus any other assistance received.